srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L02-getting-started-with-azure-iot-services/05-Examine-the-Device-Provisioning-Service.md

 1. Take a minute to explore some of the other menu options under **Settings**

-   > [!NOTE] This lab is only intended to be an introduction to the IoT Hub Device Provisioning Service at this point, so don't worry if you feel a bit overwhelmed.
+   > **Note**: This lab is only intended to be an introduction to the IoT Hub Device Provisioning Service at this point, so don't worry if you feel a bit overwhelmed.
 We will be covering more aspect of the DPS in later parts of the course.